 Even a profitable business can run into difficulties if cash flow is improperly handled.
 Bankruptcy is not necessarily related to flaws in a business, but can be due to poor cash flow planning.

-‘Research shows that up to two out of three small business bankruptcies in Finland are the result of cash flow issues,’ asserts University of Eastern Finland Accounting and Finance Professor Mervi Niskanen.
-Similar results have been seen in other countries.
+“Research shows that up to two out of three small business bankruptcies in Finland are the result of cash flow issues,” asserts University of Eastern Finland Accounting and Finance Professor Mervi Niskanen.
+Other countries also have similar results.

 For many entrepreneurs, it comes as a surprise that as the business undergoes rapid growth, they can run out of money as a result of this very growth.
-This happens if cash inflows and outflows aren’t balanced.
+This is because incoming and outgoing cash flows aren’t balanced.
 To avoid such problems, Niskanen recommends ensuring there are always adequate funds to cover two, or preferably three months’ worth of business expenses, and to keep track of cash flow transactions on a daily basis.

-‘Unfortunately, financial planning is neglected by many small companies: expense receipts are sent to the accountant for reimbursement and only then’.
+“Unfortunately, financial planning is neglected by many small companies: expense receipts are sent to the accountant for reimbursement and only then.”
 According to Niskanen, creating a budget is one of the most effective ways to avoid cash flow issues.
-The budget doesn’t need to be entirely accurate, but some kind of estimate is good to have so that the entrepreneur is aware of when they can expect to get paid and when they need to pay their own suppliers.
+Budgets don’t have to be entirely accurate, but some kind of an estimate is good to have.
+That way, as an entrepreneur, you are aware when to expect to get paid and when do you need to pay your own suppliers.
 Cash flow budgeting makes it easy to account for periods when income may be low or insufficient.
 By planning ahead, the entrepreneur will be able to negotiate payment terms with a bank or supplier.

 2. Identify the risks associated with suppliers

-‘In order to succeed in managing cash flows, it is important to be aware of the risks associated with suppliers’, states (acting) Professor of Accounting Hannu Ojala, from Aalto University and Tampere University.
-‘Entrepreneurs should carefully examine their suppliers’ annual financial statements and credit rating.
-This information enables an entrepreneur to assess the solvency of their business suppliers,’ Ojala explains.
+“In order to successfully manage cash flows, it is important to be aware of the risks associated with suppliers,” states (acting) Professor of Accounting Hannu Ojala, from Aalto University and Tampere University.
+“Entrepreneurs should carefully examine their suppliers’ annual financial statements and credit rating.
+This information enables an entrepreneur to assess the solvency of their business suppliers,” Ojala explains.

 3. Outsource where possible

 If an entrepreneur is running their business single-handedly, there is a lot to do.
-However, many things can be outsourced.
+Luckily, many things can be outsourced.
 Both Niskanen and Ojala emphasise the importance of outsourcing.

-‘According to a recent study, there are major differences in the quality of financial service providers.
-A safe option is to use the services of an accountant, whose operations are monitored’, Ojala advises.
+“According to a recent study, there are major differences in the quality of financial service providers.
+A safe option is to use accounting services, that are monitored,” Ojala advises.

 4. Make sure payment terms are in order